 How to Compress PDF Files in Java

 PDF documents are commonly used for storing and sharing documents, but they can often be quite large in PDF file size.
-This can be a problem when trying to share or upload PDF document, as well as for storage.
-To address this issue, it is possible to compress and save PDF files using IronPDF, Java PDF Library.
-Compressing a PDF doc reduces its size by removing unnecessary elements/object, such as embedded fonts and images.
+This can be a problem when trying to share or upload PDF documents, as well as for storage.
+To address this issue, it is possible to compress and save PDF files using IronPDF, a Java PDF Library.
+Compressing a PDF document reduces its size by removing unnecessary elements or objects, such as embedded fonts and images.

 IronPDF: PDF Library

-IronPDF is a powerful Java PDF library that offers users the ability to create/generate, manipulate, compress, download and read PDF files from any language or programming environment.
-It's capable of creating highly accurate documents with features like document control, form filling, images embedding, compression and more.
+IronPDF is a powerful Java PDF library that offers users the ability to create/generate, manipulate, compress, download, and read PDF files from any language or programming environment.
+It's capable of creating highly accurate documents with features like document control, form filling, image embedding, compression, and more.

 What sets IronPDF apart is its ability to compress existing PDFs, enabling users to reduce their file size significantly while retaining the highest quality output.
 This makes it perfect for large documents that need to be shared quickly over the internet or through email without sacrificing file quality.